A Brief History of the Curtis Orotones, Part 1

 The earliest form of what we know as a photographic negative today appeared in 1871 when Richard Leach Maddox discovered that a silver bromide mixture combined with gelatin could be coated on a glass plate.
 Maddox decided not to patent the process, and a short two years later, Charles Harper Bennet started to sell the first gelatin dry plates.
 This was the beginning of a revolution that provided the basis for photography for the next 100 years.

 Curtis is sometimes credited with inventing the orotone technique, but the process he used was based upon these well-known methods of creating images on glass.
 Even so, it was not long after he took up photography in 1891 that he began to experiment with ways to improve upon those processes.
-On December 12, 1896, the Seattle newspaper The Argus reported,
+The Seattle newspaper The Argus reported,

 Despite the promising description of this early attempt, Curtis seems to have abandoned his experiments with printing with gold in order to concentrate on The North American Indian.
 Sadly, no examples of the 1896 prints are known to exist.